pronovic/smartapp-sensortrack/README.md

 $ pip install sensortrack-0.4.0-py3-none-any.whl
 ```

-Next, configure the platform.
+Next, configure the server.
 Download the configuration bundle for the latest
 release.
 Extract the tar file to your user configuration directory:

 ```